thelaunch-space/medicare-plus-landing-page-v2/landing-page-optimization-plan.md

 **30-60 second video:**
 - Who is Dr. Venkatesh
-- Why he started Medicare+
+- Why he started Vitalyf
 - What founding members can expect
 - Call to action: "Apply to speak with me"